taikedz/pathctl/README.md

 # pathctl

+Oftentimes when I write install scripts i have to go looking for a path and its presence to avoid duplication, parsing the .bashrc and .profile scripts .

+This is tedious, and prone to issues.

+If we could have a basic utility that already took care of this as a default item in the system, it would be handy.

+The code is conveyed to you under the terms of the GNU _Lesser_ General Public License.
+It remains open-source itself, but does not require any project including it to be open source.

+## Learning project

 Based on the quick python scirpt I wrote as an idea: <https://gist.github.com/taikedz/4cda9e4650ad10fe827c1224816e0269>

 This is predominantly a learning project.
 I am at the beginning of my journey in rust, so this code is likely to be pretty janky, and potentially over-experimental.

-The code is conveyed to you under the terms of the GNU _Lesser_ General Public License.
-It remains open-source itself, but does not require any project including it to be open source.

 ## Building this project